evermeer/EVReflection/README.md

 let user = User(dictionary: NSDictionary(XMLString: xml))
 ```

+## Using EVReflection with Alamofire
+Usually your JSON or XML will come frome a remote network location.
+The library [Alamofire](https://github.com/Alamofire/Alamofire) is often used for this.
+I have created 2 helper libraries that will make it verry easy working with EVReflection and Alamofire.
+Have a look at
+[AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects) and [AlamofireXmlToObjects](https://github.com/evermeer/AlamofireXmlToObjects).
+For an extensive sample how to use this, you could take a look at this WordPress (Jetpack) API using AlamofireOauth2 and AlamofireJsonToObjects [EVWordPressAPI](https://github.com/evermeer/EVWordPressAPI)

 ## Using EVReflection in your own App

 'EVReflection' is available through the dependency manager [CocoaPods](http://cocoapods.org).